The Ponatahi Christian School Prospectus

 - Administration costs associated with the School Proprietors including insurances.

-Attendance dues to be paid to the BOP, including GST:
+Attendance dues to be paid to the BOP, excluding GST: (From term 1, 2021)

 1st child: $150 per term, or $600 per year